guruakashsm/Ecommerce_site/README.md

 ## Demo

-You can experience GoCommerce in action by compileing the code
+You can experience GoCommerce in action by compileing the code Otherwise you can experience a live site @ https://anon.up.railway.app/index/
+1. SignUp with details
+2. Sigin with Username & Password
+3. For admin page Username :admin & Password:password
+4. You can create a seller account in the admin page
+5. You can Search and Add to Cart with item category in search box

 ## Getting Started